ankushmohite/K8s_notes/HPA.md

 HPA allow you to automatically scaleup and scaledown the no. of pods depends on the **CPU** or **Memory** utilization.

-For example, if CPU utilization exceeds **70%**, HPA automatically increases the number of pods.
+For example, if CPU utilization exceeds **Threshold value**, then HPA automatically increases the number of pods.
 When utilization decreases, HPA removes the extra pods.

 ---